Bangjja: History

 Bangjja bronzeware reflects its deep historical value as well as traditional fashion of Korea.
-The history of bangjja originates from the Bronze Age and it was widely used to make a variety of tools and tableware.
-Ordos region's bronze culture related to Scythian Bronze Culture was spread and affected several regions including Korean territory.
-As the Bronze Age culture in Korea was influenced by Ordos region, where bronze culture was originated from the northern part of Siberia, Korean also produced ceremonial products such as ritual tools with bronze.
+The history of bangjja originates from the Bronze Age and it was widely used to make a variety of tools, tableware and ceremonial products.
+The Ordos region of northern China's bronze culture (related to Scythian Bronze Culture) was spread to several regions including Korean territory.

 During the Goryeo period, when they frequently traded with China, royalties and nobles used thin bronze tableware made with bangjja technique.

 In the period of Chosun dynasty, the country greatly supported mining and established many brassware plants in local territories.
-Although, people in this era generally used porcelains, upper-class people continued using bronzeware like Goryeo period.
-As time passed, even in the middle class, people started using bronzeware increasingly and it formed many markets across the country.
+Although, people in this era generally used porcelains, upper-class people continued using bronzeware similar to the Goryeo period.
+As time passed, middle class people started using bronzeware more often and many markets formed across the country.

-In the end of modern age, most of bronzeware in all households got ravished by Japan, and they were melted down for their metal during World War II.
-With the liberation in 1945, bronzeware became widely used again, but soon after Korean War, when briquettes took place, people preferred stainless bowls to bronzeware because bronzeware gets easily discolored by briquettes gas.
+At the end of modern age, most of the households bronzeware was ravished by Japan, and they were melted down for their metal during World War II.
+With the liberation in 1945, bronzeware became widely used again, but soon after the Korean War, when briquettes took place, people preferred stainless steel bowls to bronzeware because bronzeware gets easily discolored by briquettes gas.

-In reversal, nowadays, through various chemical experiments, bangjja bronzeware is becoming famous and known for its O-157 sterilization function, anti pathogen, and detection of pesticides.
+In reversal, nowadays, through various chemical experiments, bangjja bronzeware is becoming well known for its O-157 sterilization function, anti-microbial properties, and detection of pesticides.
 Also its heat retention rate turned out to be higher than porcelains and stainless bowls.
-Bangjja is currently used for making instruments, tableware, and other various goods such as household supplies.
+Bangjja is currently used for making instruments, tableware, and other various goods.

 Characteristics

 When bangjja bronzeware is made, a mass of alloy of copper and tin is heated with fire and gets hammered several times.
 The proportion of tin in bangjja bronzeware is very high compared to general bronze bowls.

 In general, iron becomes more firm when it is quenched after being heated in fire over 600 degree.
-However, bangjja bronzeware becomes softer as it gets heated in fire.
+However, bangjja bronzeware becomes softer as it is heated.
 This is another mystery of brassware.
-Several people form a circle around the ingot and start hammering to make a form of plates.
-One special thing about the process is that they do not use ready-made mold machine, instead they repeat hammering and heating in fire as they are making the shape of bronzeware.
+Several people form a circle around the ingot and start hammering to form the metal into a plate.
+One special thing about the process is that they do not use ready-made mold machine, instead they repeat the process of hammering and heating as they are making the shape of bronzeware.